 - As soon as you have administered the adrenaline call 999 and state “anaphylaxis” (pronounced ana-fill-axis).
 Do this even if they start to improve.
 Calling an ambulance after using an AAI is important.
 Adrenaline is a short-acting drug and is only designed to buy you time to get to hospital.

-- Get your child to lie flat with their legs raised, but if they are having difficulty breathing then slowly sit them up.
+- Get your child to lie flat with their legs raised, but if they are having difficulty breathing then slowly sit or prop them up.
 Return to a lying position as soon as possible.
 Be mindful to avoid sudden changes into an upright sitting or standing position as this can cause the blood pressure to drop.

 - If there are no signs of improvement after five minutes give a second injection.
 It is sensible to do this in the opposite thigh to the first injection although this is not yet official guidance.
 This is because when you inject adrenaline in the thigh the blood vessels constrict.
 If a second injection is administered in the same thigh, where the blood supply may be reduced, the medication may be less effective.